PauloPatoleia/EcmaTrip/README.md

 # EcmaTrip

-If you feel like putting a prank on some friends and colleagues this is the perfect package
+If you feel like putting a prank on your friends and colleagues this is the perfect package

 ### Installing

-Using NPM
+With NPM

 ```
 npm i ecmascript --save